MirAbbasAli/Telecomm/README.md

 ```
 Here, <b>mysql-container</b> is the name of container and <b>root</b> is the username, it will now ask you for a password.
 Provide the password which you have given during the creation of the container.
 Here, it is <b>root</b>.

+## Appendix
+Infytel-config server and Infytel-discovery-server are no longer supported in this project.
+Registration and discovery of microservices are now being handled by Consul.
+The Configuration of consul server is done in yaml based configuration file in local repository.